CryptoBreach/cryptobreach.github.io/index.md

 # Assignment 2
-# Reverse TCP Shell
+# Reverse TCP Shell Requirements

-Create a shell_reverse_tcp shellcode that connects back to an IP address, on a specific a port and execute a shell.
-The IP address and port number should be easily configurable.

-## Requirements
 - Create Reverse Shell TCP shellcode
 - Reverse connects to configured IP and PORT
 - Execs Shell on successful connection
 - IP and Port should be easily configurable

+## Context
+Have you ever generated shellcode with tools like Metasploit and MSFvenom?
+If you have, I'm sure you've wondered what that shellcode actually translates to beyond the generic descriptor "linux/x86/shell_bind_tcp".

+I'm going to teach you how to not only read shellcode, but create your own as well.

 ## Approach
 There are dozens of approaches you could take to create shellcode, but before we create it, we first need to need to understand how it works.